Godcreatebugs/Udacity-Intro-to-Self-Driving-Car/README.md

 ### Project 1: Implementation of histogram filter
 This project is basically the probabilty visualization after car moves in particular direction.
 This is a jupyter notebook homework.

-### Project 2: Matrix class implementation
+### Project 2: Matrix class implementation and Kalman filter
-Built a python file that allows user to do addition,subtraction,multiplication,transpose and inverse like normal matrix.
+Built a python file that allows user to do addition,subtraction,multiplication,transpose and inverse like normal matrix.This has allowed to predict next states of vehicle using Kalman Filter.

 ### Project 3:Histogram Filter(C++)
 This is the project where I have to convert the python files from histogram project to c++ with high performance.